 WHAT DO I NEED TO BRING ON EACH TRIP?

 When you register for a trip, you will receive the entire information packet, which includes a packing list of personal gear to bring.
 This list includes backpacks, tents, sleeping bags, clothing, shoes, toiletries, flashlight, hat, sunglasses, water bottles, personal dishware, and other similar items.
 Cooking equipment will be provided and shared.
 A limited number of backpacks, tents, sleeping bags, and sleeping pads are available to borrow.

 HOW SAFE WILL I BE?

 Safety is a high priority in all aspects of our programming.
-Leaders have Wilderness First Responder and CPR training and are selected for their good judgment, problem solving, and confidence under stress.
+Our Director, Carlyn, is a Wilderness First Responder, Red Cross Lifeguard, and a First Aid/CPR Instructor.
+She has also received training in Single Pitch/Climbing Wall instruction and Swift Water Rescue.
+All staff are First Aid and CPR trained and are selected for their good judgment, problem solving, and confidence under stress.
 Any outdoor activity has inherent risk.
 We do our best to minimize the potential dangers and maximize the safety precautions with everything we do.
 One way we do this is by providing one instructor for every 8 participants, with a minimum of two instructors, to ensure proper supervision.
 Staff also utilize GPS devices when out of cell service to communicate in case there is an emergency.

 WHAT IS EXPECTED OF ME AT MEETINGS AND ON TRIPS?